hofstadter-io/hof/docs/content/first-example/simple-server/schema.md

 ---

 {{<lead>}}
-__Hof Schemas__ are CUE definitions and serve as the contract between you, the generator writer, and your users.
+__Hof Schemas__ are CUE values and serve as the contract between you, the generator writer, and your users.
-Your schemas capture the essence of the problem, set the constraints for users designing with your generator, and are the input to your code generation templates.
+Your schemas capture the essence of the problem or application.
+They provide the constraints for users developing with your generator and ensure input to your generator is valid.
 {{</lead>}}

 ### A Schema in Hof

-A __Hof Schema__ is really any CUE value.
-Typically they represent two things:
+A __Hof Schema__ is a CUE value.

-1. The schema to your generator
-1. The schema that your users will fill in

-{{<codePane title="A hof schema" file="code/first-example/simple-server/content/schema/minimal.html">}}
+{{<codePane title="schema/myschema.cue" file="code/first-example/simple-server/content/schema/minimal.html">}}

-Hof has several core schemas we will see along the way.
-The important ones are:

-- `schema/gen`: is the schema for a generator
-- `schema/dm`: is the schema for a data model

-{{<codePane title="A hof schema" file="code/first-example/simple-server/content/schema/hof-core.html">}}

 ### A Minimal REST Schema